Finished the Kaguya-sama: Love Is War anime and feeling lost? You’re likely wondering where to jump into the

 Based on our direct mapping of the anime to the source material, here are the two precise starting points:

-- After Watching Season 3 AND the Movie: You should start reading from Chapter 152.
+manga from Chapter 139.
+This chapter is the immediate follow-up to the “Dual Confession” arc and the Cultural Festival’s conclusion.
+It begins Volume 14. - After Watching Season 3 AND the Movie: You should start reading from Chapter 152.
 The movie adapts the “Ice Kaguya” arc up to chapter 151.
 Starting at 152 ensures you pick up right after the Christmas storyline without re-reading content.
 This chapter begins Volume 16.

-Understanding these two different entry points is the key to avoiding the common problem of “anime vs manga confusion.”
-By choosing the right chapter, you guarantee you continue the story’s plot progression correctly.
+Understanding these two different entry points is the key to avoiding the common problem of “anime vs

-What is the Quick Answer for Where to Start the Manga?
+What is the Quick Answer for Where to Start the Manga ?

 For maximum clarity, here is the simplest breakdown: